FUNDAMENTALS OF SCREENWRITING MASTERCLASS - London - Fall 2019

 Fundamentals of Screenwriting Masterclass

-This is a 16-hour course scheduled over 4 dates with 4 hours of study each day (time and location details below).
+This is a 12-hour course scheduled over 1 weekend / 2 days with 6 hours of study each day (time and location details below).

 This course is suitable for anyone of any skill or experience level and is designed to help anyone learn the rules, tools and concepts required to craft a marketable, industry-standard screenplay.
 Typically those who enrol fall into one of these four categories: